What's new

 Security

 • Strict image-type checks on the public verify-by-image endpoint.
-The extension and website both use it; now a crafted file pretending to be an image gets rejected before any decoder touches it.
+A crafted file pretending to be an image gets rejected before any decoder touches it.

 • Tightened URL checks inside the extension so a hostile page can't trick the extension into fetching attacker-controlled images during auto-scan.